mattischrome/console-blog/content/posts/adventures-with-discover-weekly/index.md

 - Sixteen
 - Spotify
 title: Adventures with Discover Weekly
-heroImage: ../../assets/images/defaultHero.jpg
-description: Because I couldn't find any albums coming out this month that I wanted to review for the album
 ---
 Because I couldn't find any albums coming out this month that I wanted to review for the album digest, I decided to let Spotify pick the albums to listen to.
 I listened to my algorithmically chosen [Discover Weekly](https://techcrunch.com/2015/07/20/why-browse-when-you-can-play/) playlist one week and selected albums based on the songs that I liked the most.
 The album also had to be released in 2016.
 The selections are ones that got away.